waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## Reflection Log (Turn 1767)
-- **Data Management:** I identified a major process violation in turn 1738 where I deferred fixing the broken `generate_nickname_inputs` tool instead of addressing it immediately.
-This has been corrected, and I will prioritize tool/agent maintenance above all else going forward.
-- **Notepad Quality:** My notepad is well-organized.
-The previously redundant 'Key Items' section has been removed.
-- **Tile Mechanics:** My documentation of tile traversal rules is comprehensive for all encountered tile types.
 - **Agent Opportunities:** No new opportunities for custom agents have arisen.
 - **Agent Refinement:** My existing agents have not required refinement as they have not yet been used.
 - **Agent Deletion:** No agents are obsolete or redundant.